Mark Whitehouse

 Mark Whitehouse (born 5 May 1993) is a British tennis player.
-He has a career high doubles ranking of 222 achieved on 12 June 2023.
+He has a career high doubles ranking of No. 192 achieved on 3 November 2025 and a career high singles ranking of No. 523 achieved on 19 December 2022.

 Early life

 Whitehouse studied maths at Imperial College London.
 In March 2015, he became the British Universities and Colleges Sport (BUCS) men's singles tennis champion.
 He competed at the 2015 University Games in South Korea.

 Career

 In June 2023 he defeated the higher ranked Antoine Bellier and James McCabe to qualify for the Surbiton Trophy singles main draw, before losing in straight sets to Zizou Bergs.
 Whitehouse played alongside Eric Vanshelboim to win the M25 Oldenzaal doubles event in August 2024.

 He played doubles alongside compatriot Charles Broom on the Challenger Tour in 2025.
 In March 2025, playing alongside Juan Carlos Prado Ángelo he reached the final of the 2025 Crete Challenger where they faced Dennis Novak and Zsombor Piros, winning in straight sets.